franckya/franckya-profile/README.md

 - 👋 Hi, I’m @franckya
 - 👀 I’m a passionate DevOps Engineer, who just launch his startup company calls: MCdns found under: https://www.mcdns.io/
-- 🌱 I deployed my server, and now using OpenNMS as a monitoring tool to control my devices on the internet.
+- 🌱 I deployed my server, and now using https://www.opennms.com/ as a monitoring tool to control my devices on the internet.
 - 💞️ I’m looking to collaborate and work with other DevOps and Security Engineer to better my skills and get more involve into projects.
 - 📫 You can simply visit my website at https://franckya.github.io/Yannick_Djomo/
 - I am currently training students on getting a AZ-104 certification, and I am open to get some mentor involved to come and do an adds-on to my program.